-Fresh Cherry Quick Bread makes the PERFECT breakfast or sweet treat in the summertime!
+Fresh Cherry Bread makes the PERFECT breakfast or sweet treat in the summertime!
 Easy to make and prepare, this dairy free quick bread is destined to become a classic.
 Makes 1 loaf.

 I never ate a fresh cherry until last summer, and it was all out of laziness.